Defective verb: Portuguese

-A large number of Portuguese verbs are defective in person, i.e., they lack the proper form for one of the pronouns in some tense.
-The verb colorir ("to color") has no first-person singular in the present, thus requiring a paraphrase, like estou colorindo ("I am coloring") or the use of another verb of a similar meaning, like pintar ("to paint").
+A large number of Portuguese verbs are defective in person; that is, they lack the proper form for one of the pronouns in some tense.
+The verb colorir ("to color") has no first-person singular in the present, thus requiring a paraphrase, such as estou colorindo ("I am coloring") or the use of another verb of a similar meaning, such as pintar ("to paint").